iluwatar/java-design-patterns/guarded-suspension/README.md

 ---

 ## Intent
-Use Guareded suspension pattern to handle a situation when you want to execute a method on object which is not in a proper state.
+Use Guarded suspension pattern to handle a situation when you want to execute a method on object which is not in a proper state.

 ![Guarded Suspension diagram](./etc/guarded-suspension.png)

 ## Applicability
-Use Guareded Suspension pattern when:

-* the developer knows that the method execution will be blocked for a finite period of time
+Use Guarded Suspension pattern when the developer knows that the method execution will be blocked for a finite period of time

+## Related patterns
+* Balking